urmi-21/pyrpipe/README.md

 * Under the **TOOLS** tab, prefetch downloads to is set to public user-repository
 * Under the **CACHE** tab, location of public user-repository is not empty

-## Setting up the working directory
-Please make sure that the working directory (where all data will be downloaded) does not contain any previously downloaded data to avoid problems with ```prefetch```.